• Skip to primary navigation

 Ama Dablam as seen from the monastery.

 I see my first mammal of the trip, a musk deer, as I pass the village of Deboche and head for the Imja Khola River crossing.
-After crossing the river it’s another steep climb to Pangboche (though not as dramatic as the climb up to Tengboche).
+After crossing the river, it’s another steep climb to Pangboche (though not as dramatic as the climb up to Tengboche).

 It was clear all morning, but clouds are now quickly rolling in.
 Snow might be on the way.
 And now it’s snowing.
-Speaking of snow, there was no snow on the ground in Tengboche; last year it was still partially covered when I hiked through.
+Speaking of snow, there was no snow on the ground in Tengboche; last year, it was still partially covered when I hiked through.

 On another note, I haven’t seen any signs of Pavel and Olga today.
-I had been expecting to find them at Tengboche, but after checking all the lodges (there are only like three of them) I came up empty.
+I had been expecting to find them at Tengboche, but after checking all the lodges (there are only three of them), I came up empty.
 Maybe they got an early start and crushed it to Pangboche?
 I guess I’ll find out soon enough.

 Nepal-Tengboche-Animal-Crossing